-- A workload specification identifies the CICS systems or CICS system groups within a CICSplex that are to be treated as routing regions and the default target regions.
-You can also use a workload specification to identify a default affinity relationship and lifetime. - A CICS region can be associated with none, or one workload specification (WLMSPEC).
+• A workload specification identifies the CICS systems or CICS system groups in a CICSplex that are to be treated as routing regions and the default target regions.
+You can also use a workload specification to identify a default affinity relationship and lifetime.

+A CICS region can be associated with none, or one, workload specification (WLMSPEC).
 For the CICS region to be a CICSPlex SM routing region, it must be associated with a workload.
-For the CICS region to be a CICSPlex SM target region, it depends on the type of routing being used: - For Dynamic routing, the target region is not associated with a workload (WLMSPEC), This means that the target region could be a target for one or more workloads. - For Distributed routing. then the target region must be associated with a workload (WLMSPEC).
-This means that the target region can be a target for one workload
+For the CICS region to be a CICSPlex SM target region, it depends on the type of routing being used:

+- For dynamic routing, the target region is not associated with a workload (WLMSPEC).
+The target region can be a target for one or more workloads. - For distributed routing, the target region must be associated with a workload (WLMSPEC).
+The target region can be a target for one workload.

-If you are only using dynamic routing today, we suggest that target regions are targets in only one workload, to make things easier if you decide to implement distributed routing at a later time.
+If you currently use only dynamic routing, it is advisable that a target region is a target for only one workload.
+This simplifies the situation if you decide to implement distributed routing later.